 What You Can Do to Help Protect Coral Reefs

-- Sign our petition to remove the oxybenzone from sunscreen and use only oxybenzone-free sunscreens.
+- Sign our petition urging the U.S. Food and Drug Administration (FDA) to remove oxybenzone and octinoxate from all sunscreens.